singnet/snet-daemon/README.md

 This options are less frequently needed.

+* **allowed_users_flag** (optional;default:`false`) - You may need to protect the service provider 's service in test environment from being called by anyone, only Authorized users can make calls , when this flag is defined in the config, you can enforce this behaviour.You cannot set this flag to true in mainnet.
+  This config is applicable only when you have the value to true.
+  In which case it becomes mandatory to define the configuration `allowed_users`,

+* **allowed_users** (optional;) - List of selected users who can make requests to Daemon Is Applicable only when you have `allowed_users_flag set` to true.

 * **authentication_address** (required if `You need to update Daemon configurations remotely`) Contains the Authentication address that will be used to validate all requests to update Daemon configuration remotely through a user interface ( Operator UI)